nmarus/docker-swarm-ansible/README.md

 **wordpress-stack.yml**

-_Note: This assumes that you are using the default ansible variables in the hosts file._
+_Note: This assumes that you are using the default Ansible variables in the hosts file._

 ```yaml
 version: '3.5'